Northeast Kingdom Waste Management District

 Acrylic Paint

-Acrylic Paint is banned from landfill disposal and is collected as a part of our Household Hazardous Waste collection program, held annually at our Lyndonville Recycling Center from May 1 through September.
-Or, 5 gallons a day can be brought to any participating PaintCare location.
+Acrylic Paint is banned from landfill disposal and is collected as a part of our Household Hazardous Waste collection program, held annually at our Lyndonville Recycling Center from early May through until early October.Five gallons a day can be brought to any participating PaintCare location.

 Metal aerosol cans of any type (spray paint, food, bath and body products) can be brought to many NEKWMD Recycling Centers.
 Plastic aerosol bottles should be disposed as trash.